striezel/shell-scripts/readme.txt

                       script.
 (See information below.)

-  Currently only one basic script is available in the repository:
+  Currently three basic scripts are available in the repository:

     crusher.sh - A utility script to ease use of pngcrush for multiple PNG files in a certain directory.
 It invokes pngcrush